 You can toggle the feature to OFF to regain the parallax effect.

-Like we’ve covered before, you can get this parallax effect even in iOS 6.x through jailbreak tweaks (DeepEnd).
-Although a nice little feature, it’s hard to ascertain how much of an impact this feature (and other little tweaks of this sort) will have on the battery, especially on older devices.
+You can get this parallax effect even in iOS 6.x through jailbreak tweaks (DeepEnd).
+Although a nice little feature, it’s hard to ascertain how much of an impact this feature (and other small tweaks of this sort) will have on the battery, especially on older devices.

 iOS 7 is set to be released to the public in September if early estimates hold good.
-A recent poll asserts that over 72% of the users are ready to jump to iOS 7.
-If you’re one of them, these tips might come in handy when you upgrade to iOS 7.
+Aasserts that over 72% of the users are ready to jump to iOS 7.